Convention & Visitors Bureau

-Many shops have reopened.
+Most shops are open for business.
 They are cleaning rigorously and regularly, wearing face coverings, sanitizing point of sale stations and will remove any tried-on items from the floor for a "rest" period before they can be put back out.
 Shops are only allowing a certain number of shoppers in the store at a time.
 A few are open are by appointment only or are doing curbside pickup only.
 Learn more about safe shopping here.
 To go inside, you will need a face covering by order of Boulder County Public Health and the State of Colorado.
-Here are two good resources for checking on what's open and how they are operating:

-Restaurants are allowed to serve guests inside at 50% capacity inside, with expanded capacity outside.
-Tables must be appropriately spaced apart from one another.
-The city has taken extraordinary steps to close streets to through traffic so that restaurants can open additional seating right on the street, so those who are ready are welcome to dine out in Boulder.
+Restaurants are allowed to serve guests inside at 50% capacity inside, with expanded capacity outside and tables appropriately spaced apart from one another.
+The city has closed some streets to through traffic so that restaurants can open additional seating right on the street, so those who are ready are welcome to dine out in Boulder.
 You'll need to wear a face covering to any restaurants and can remove it for eating or drinking.